 ls -a

-The -a is good for displaying all files and folders including hidden ones.
-In Linux, hidden files/folders are perpended with a ".".
-These files/folders aren't displayed by default.
+is good for displaying all files and folders including hidden ones.
+In Linux, hidden files/folders are perpended with a ".

 Another useful feature is the -l option.
 This gives more detail.
 It's alittle intimidating at first but it's not all complicated.